AI4WORK-Project/AIT-testing/README.md

 EMA model when present, converts FP16 exports to FP32, and then moves to the requested device.
 Fully frozen exported models have gradients enabled for analysis; weights are not retrained and modules are not fused, preserving CSV layer names.
 This loading path never downloads weights.

-On this shared-storage host, prefix the command with `TMPDIR=/tmp` when using DataLoader workers; this avoids multiprocessing socket-cleanup errors on the network filesystem. `--num-workers 0` is another option.
 GPU can be used by `--device cuda:0`.

 For a raw state dictionary instead, use a local Ultralytics YAML plus matching
 weights: